 Eat: Peixe Brasileiro.
 This restaurant serves up some of the best seafood in all of Jericoacoara.
 "Just a few tables in the sand alley where local fisherman grill fresh catch nightly," says Freeman.

-Adventure: Take a Samba class as the Academia de Samba to learn the Brazilian art of dance.
-You'll come back home with a new skill that will always remind you of the best spring vacation.
+Adventure: Take a Samba class to learn the Brazilian art of dance.
+You'll come back home with a new skill that will always remind you of the best spring vacation ever.